-Under the above assumptions, \cite{weitzman1979optimal} characterize the value of inspecting a product by solving the following problem: given that a fallback value is already available for choice, should the consumer inspect another product?
-The optimal decision depends on the trade-off between the expected gain from inspection and the associated search cost.
-For any product $j$, consumer $i$ is indifferent to inspecting $j$ when the fallback utility $\bar{u}$ satisfies:
+Under these assumptions, \cite{weitzman1979optimal} shows that the optimal solution of Equation \eqref{eq:dp} reduces to a static decision problem: given a fallback value $\bar{u}$ available for final selection, should the consumer inspect an additional product?
+The decision depends on the trade-off between the expected incremental benefit of inspection and the associated search cost.
+For any product $j$, consumer $i$ is indifferent to inspection when $\bar{u}$ satisfies:

-Equation \eqref{eq:rv} is an implicit function of $\bar{u}$.
-Since the right-hand side of the equation monotonically decreases with $\bar{u}$, there exists a unique solution for any positive $c_{ij}$, denoted as $z_{ij}$, referred to as the \textit{reservation value} of product $j$ for consumer $i$.
-A product $j$ is inspected if and only if the purchase values of all products inspected by consumer $i$ are less than $z_{ij}$.
-Intuitively, $z_{ij}$ quantifies the value associated with inspecting product $j$.